jdfr/meshdiff/README.md

 * You will also need to compile cork and place the binary in the same folder as the Python scripts (for ease of use, cork binaries for Windows are provided in releases).

 Compiling cork in Linux is no big deal, just follow the instructions from gilbo's [repository](https://github.com/gilbo/cork) (or any fork you trust).
 However, in Windows, the history is a bit different. cork can be readily compiled in Visual Studio 2012 and later releases.
 However, you will also need a version of GMP compiled with exactly the same parameters.
-Now, GMP is easily built in *NIX machines, but not so easily in
+Now, GMP is easily built in POSIX machines, but not so easily in
 Windows ones.
 There is a fork of GMP with Windows support, MPIR, but it [does not work well for cork](https://github.com/gilbo/cork/issues/15).
-The alternative is to use CygWin to compile both GMP and cork, or cross-compile in *NIX for Windows.
+The alternative is to use CygWin to compile both GMP and cork, or cross-compile in POSIX for Windows.
 CygWin is a pain to install and configure, so I went for cross-compiling.
 However, cross-compiling is *also* a pain, and it turns out that it is a bit difficult to configure it properly and do the correct incantations in Debian: GMP cannot be easily compiled with clang because of errors in assembler code, apparently configured for gcc (ASM instructions can be disabled, but significant performance is lost in the process), but if compiled with gcc, it cannot be linked with code compiled in clang (required by cork) because gcc and clang differ in their exception handling methods.
 However, it is far easier in ArchLinux, as all the aforementioned problems are already solved.
 So I went for installing ArchLinux in a chroot of my Debian machine and cross-compiling sogilis' [fork](https://github.com/sogilis/cork), following instructions from [this comment](https://github.com/sogilis/cork/commit/b291e3dd9dffac95f14a7312e645357ccc1e5230#commitcomment-8948010).
 If you want to reproduce the build, this is my bash history in the ArchLinux chroot (be careful, it may contain errors, please also note that I unpackaged cork, mingw-w64-clang and mingw-w64-gmp in a custom directory of the chroot, /home/build):

 ```bash
 pacman-key --init